saviocsilva/desktop-weather-app/README.md

 Graphical User Interface (GUI): Tkinter (Python's native GUI library)

-API Integration: Requests library to fetch data from the OpenWeatherMap API.
+API Integration: Requests library to fetch data from the Weather API.

 Executable Packaging: PyInstaller was used to convert the Python script into a standalone Windows executable (.exe).